 - How would competitive pricing affect sales?

 Experts say applying Predictive Analytics to pricing can show results in about six months.
-This leads to about a 5% increase in revenue margins.
+This results in a 5% increase in revenue margins.
 A grocer can make huge revenue gains this way because he now has the means to “price it just right”.

 Inventory Management

-Store owners often find themselves plagued by questions of inventory: What should I store, and what should be thrown away?
-When should I store inventory, and when to discard it?
-Granted, most retailers have a plan for this, based on metrics like footfalls, sales, and revenue, to name.
+Store owners often find themselves plagued by questions of inventory: What should I stock, and what should I discard?
+When should I store inventory, and when should I discard it?
+Granted, most retailers have a plan in place, based on metrics such as foot traffic, sales, and revenue, among others.

-It’s a no-brainer to replenish the stock of a product when it starts to run low.
-But that simply isn’t enough anymore.
+It’s a no-brainer to replenish a product's stock when it starts to run low.
+But that isn’t enough anymore.

-By deploying Predictive Analytics, shop owners can identify where offering up a new product might increase revenue.
-Inventory imbalances are removed because of Predictive Analytics.
+By deploying Predictive Analytics, shop owners can identify where offering a new product might increase revenue.
+Inventory imbalances are eliminated through the use of Predictive Analytics.
 The overall result is a decrease in inventory costs and an increase in sales.

 Another example is the famous case involving Target; Target used Predictive Analytics to determine whether teenage shoppers were pregnant before the teens themselves knew it.

-The above-five areas mentioned in this post are where Express Analytics found Predictive Analytics to be deployed the most.
+The five areas mentioned above are where Express Analytics found Predictive Analytics to be deployed the most.
 The sky, or in this case, the store, is the limit for its potential uses.

 How Predictive Analytics is being used in eCommerce

-Let’s see how predictive analytics is being used in eCommerce business:
+Let’s see how predictive analytics is being used in the e-commerce business:

 Increases sales with customized recommendations